Cipriano Facchinetti

-Biography
+Early life

 Facchinetti was born in Campobasso on 13 January 1889, to a Calabrian mother and a Bergamasque father.

+Career

 He began his political activity at a very young age with great republican and Garibaldian ideals.
 In 1911 when the Malissori of Albania rose up proclaiming national independence, Ricciotti Garibaldi prepared an expedition of red shirts to assist the insurrectional movement.
 The expedition could not take place, but Facchinetti also went to Trieste, and here, in the editorial office of the newspaper "Emancipazione", invited about fifty trusted companions to be in Podgorica, where then about twenty agreed.

 With these friends he left for Albania, thus constituting the Italian group in the guerrilla war in the mountains.
 When the war broke out in the Balkans, he rushed among the first in the Republican Legion of Ricciotti Garibaldi, fighting in Greece.
 Voluntarily rushed into the trenches, after eight months of war he was seriously injured in the eyes during an assault on the Ermada, near Monfalcone, deserving the silver medal for valor.
 He then became head of the Action Committee for the Resistance between the disabled of war, which, after the tragic retreat of Caporetto, contributed effectively to the heroic resistance on the Piave pending the recovery.

 After the Armistice of Villa Giusti, he directed the newspaper L'Italia del Popolo in Milan in which he stirred the most important political and social issues of the time.
 He was alongside Leonida Bissolati, advocating a democratic peace and justice.

 In 1924 he was elected deputy from Trieste on the list of the Italian Republican Party (PRI).
 Tenacious and firm opponent of fascism, he took part in the Aventine secession.
 In November 1926 he was declared forfeited from the parliamentary mandate and threatened with arrest.
 Then he went into exile, continuing his political and social activity in France.